 Please note, you will need to use Food Grade DE in your home and on your pets.

 What actually is Diatomaceous Earth?
 It is quite a surprising product.
 This is a link to a detailed review of Diatomaceous Earth products plus an explanation of DE, how it works, how to apply to the cat and how to use in the home.

 Flea wipes are useful for those times when your cat needs some extra protection right there and then.
 Flea wipes are easy to use around the face because you can direct the product with the wipe avoiding the eye area.

 Note: Non toxic flea wipes for cats have been difficult to source recently.
-The wipes recommended in the article mentioned below may or may not be available.
-This will be updated as necessary – December 2021
+One brand of wipes recommended in the article mentioned below may or may not be available.
+This will be updated as necessary – March 2022

 This is a link to information about non toxic flea wipes for cats and information about each product.

 Neem oil comes from the seeds of the neem tree, Azadirachta indica , which is native to India.
 It has been used in traditional Indian medicine for thousands of years, and is currently widely used throughout southeast Asia.